Shisui6/weather-hub/README.md

 ### Key Features <a name="key-features"></a>

+- Fetches weather information from the [OpenWeatherMap](https://openweathermap.org/api) API
 - Displays a home page with different countries in africa
 - Allows users to click on each country to view detailed weather information
+- Search bar to filter countries by name
 - Responsive design which adapts to most screen sizes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>